Machine-Learning-Tokyo/CNN-Architectures/Implementations/README.md

 # CNN Architectures - implementations | MLT
-The idea of this repo is to show how one can implement a Convolutional Neural Network architecture based on the original paper.
+This repo is to show how to implement a Convolutional Neural Network architecture with the [tensorflow.keras Functional API](https://www.tensorflow.org/guide/keras/functional) based on the original paper.
 For each architecture there is:

 - the paper in which the architecture was originally published where we highlighted the parts needed for the implementation
 - a jupyter notebook with a step-by-step description of how to use this information to infer the structure of the model and code it